Modesto Wrongful Death Lawyer

 Sometimes, a government agency may be immune from a wrongful death lawsuit.
 Immunity means that the agency cannot be sued.
 However, immunity can be removed if there is evidence of reckless or egregious actions by a government employee.Is There a Time Limit for Filing a Wrongful Death Claim?

 Yes.
-Every state legislature has enacted certain time limits for the filing of civil claims.
+Every state legislature has enacted certain time limits for filing civil claims.
 These time limits are known as the "statute of limitations."
-There are at least three statutes of limitations related to wrongful death claims in California.
-In most situations, you must file a wrongful death lawsuit within two years from the date of your loved one’s death.
+California has at least three statutes of limitations related to wrongful death claims.
+In most situations, you must file a wrongful death lawsuit within two years of your loved one’s death date.

-However, in other types of cases, the statute of limitations may be as short as one year from the date of death.
+However, in other cases, the statute of limitations may be as short as one year from the date of death.
 Furthermore, special rules apply to the deaths of minors (i.e., minors usually have two years from the date they reach their majority to file a lawsuit) and individuals with a mental disability.
-Contact an experienced wrongful death lawyer for more information.What Must Be Proven in a Modesto Wrongful Death Case?
+Contact an experienced wrongful death attorney in Modesto for more information.What Must Be Proven in a Wrongful Death Case in California?

 Once a wrongful death lawsuit is filed, you must prove specific elements to prove your wrongful death claim.
-If you do not meet these elements, you will not be able to recover any economic damages.
+If you do not meet these elements, you cannot recover any economic damages.
 Therefore, you must show the following:

 - A Duty of Care – You must prove that the defendant owed a duty of care to your deceased loved one.
-For example, if your loved one was killed in a car accident, you must prove that the defendant had an obligation to obey certain rules and regulations while operating their vehicle (e.g., the applicable speed limit, yielding when appropriate, not texting and driving, etc.);
+For example, if your loved one was killed in a car accident, you must prove that the defendant had an obligation to obey specific rules and regulations while operating their vehicle (e.g., the applicable speed limit, yielding when appropriate, not texting and driving, etc.);

-- Breach of a Duty of Care – You must prove that the defendant breached a duty of care owed to your loved one.
+- Breach of a Duty of Care – Show proof that the defendant breached a duty of care owed to your loved one.
 For example, if the situation involved a commercial truck accident, you must show that the defendant truck operator failed to obey applicable traffic laws; and